Which States Are Allowed To Bet Online?

 Legal Betting Age

-While online sport betting can be legally done by American players, what is a universal 'no-no' is underage gambling.
+While online sports betting can be legally done by American players, what is a universal 'no-no' is underage gambling.
 Betting age laws prevent underage gambling from taking place.
 In the United States, the legal age to bet is decided at the state level.
 This means that the betting age has the potential to vary from state to state, and does.

 Ages in different states can be 18 or 21 years old (or, in the case of Alabama, 19 years old for some reason).
 Even though these offshore sites are located outside of the United States, many defer to state betting ages to be met.
 Technically, however, regardless of your state’s gambling age laws, if you are using an offshore sportsbook, you will not be breaking any laws by signing up and gambling at 18 years old.

 Deposits + Payouts

 There will be a number of both deposit and payout methods at online sports betting sites for you to choose from.
 The most common are credit/debit cards, wire transfers, money orders/checks, Bitcoin, and altcoins like Ethereum, Litecoin, Bitcoin Cash, and DASH.
 Depending on the sportsbook you’re using, there may be more deposit and withdrawal methods.

 While there is nothing at the state level that can affect your banking method, there are a couple of banking methods that legal betting sites accept that cannot be accessed by US residents.
 The most common of these are Neteller and Skrill.
 These UK-based online currency conversion sites cannot offer services to US residents at this time.
 With the number of other banking methods available to US bettors in all 50 states, there’s nothing to worry about.
 We just wanted you to be aware of the limitations associated with these two products if you happen to use a sports betting site that uses them.

 How To Get More Information About The Legality Of Sports Betting Where You Live